Williamson stars as England hit embarrassing low

+England were left red-faced when they failed to cope with a swing bowling masterclass by Trent Boult and Tim Southee to be all out for just 58 after a mere 20.4 overs in Auckland.

+They were flirting with the world-record low of 26, set by New Zealand on the same ground against England in 1955, until number nine batsman Craig Overton spared their blushes with an unbeaten 33 at the end.

-Apart from Stuart Broad taking his 400th Test wicket it was a bleak day for the tourists, with Bayliss blaming their batting woes on "mistakes with our footwork".
+Apart from Stuart Broad taking his 400th Test wicket it was a bleak day for the tourists, who registered the sixth lowest total in Tests.

 But for New Zealand, Williamson commanded the Test from the moment he won the toss and opted to bowl.